Reproductive Empowerment Project (REP)

 Contraceptive Methods Consultation

-The Education Coordinator presents to clients contraceptive methods that are available to them.
+The Education Coordinator presents contraceptive methods that are available to clients.
 By engaging clients in a discussion about contraception use, clients are able to make educated decisions about their preferred method(s).

 Communication about sexual health behaviors allows the client to assess what level of risk they are for STIs, HIV or pregnancy.
 This assessment helps them evaluate their behavioral choices and explore ways to reduce harm.